 Byron Kubert

-I build engineering teams that run like a happy, well-oiled machine.
+I build engineering teams that are happy, well-oiled machines.

 Fractional CTO Board Advisor Technical Due Diligence AI Implementation

 20 years at Google, Apple, Microsoft, Nest, and one small MIT startup.
-I'm a software staff engineer with deep interests in complex and unusual projects — but more importantly, crafting the teams that build the software.
+I'm a staff software engineer with deep interests in complex and unusual projects, but very interestedc in crafting the teams that do the building, and being the person who sits between the business and the engineering so the two actually talk.
 The name of my company might have given that away.
+I bring the way Google and Apple run their teams and install it in yours.

 Let's Talk on LinkedIn